slitvinov/gitlog/README.md

     0.50 0.17 0.17 0.17

-"Unfreezing" priors and looking at how O1 changes is also interesting.
+"Unfixing" priors and looking at how O1 changes is also interesting.
 All priors (not only for best-fitting parameters) "inside" a model influence the posterior of the model index.